stackbit-projects/my-blog-85ada/content/pages/posts/fox-village-in-japan.md

 ---
-title: Universal Brokerage Client for Elixir
+title: Building a Brokerage Client Library in Elixir
 subtitle: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.